-Half of a person’s normal or previous salary or wages: he and other senior execs will be on half pay for the next six months
+Half of a person’s normal or previous salary or wages: a sabbatical year during which he would receive half pay from Fordham University

 More example sentences

 - Several 18th and 19th-century armies and navies placed unemployed officers on half pay as a way of reducing the cost of the active establishment while retaining a nucleus of trained officers.

 - The most vulnerable Special Forces troops are those with twenty years service, and thus eligible to retire on half pay.

 - To make the finances work, he asked the remaining employees to work half-time for half pay, and he and his partner took 75% salary cuts.

 Syllabification: half pay

 What do you find interesting about this word or phrase?